Snehapriya2710/Rock-paper-scissors-game/readme.md

    - Real-time hand gesture recognition using a webcam.
    - AI opponent with random move generation.
    - Visual interface with dynamic score tracking.
-   - Win or lose screen when a player reaches 2 points.
+   - Win or lose screen when a player reaches n [i.e.,2] points.

 **How to Play:**
    - Start the game by pressing the `s` key.